fossfreedom/coverart-search-providers/README.md

 - https://github.com/fossfreedom/coverart-search-providers/issues/2

-In summary - the plugin requires mutagenx which is available from PyPi
+In summary - the plugin requires mutagenx which is available from PyPi (use a version later than Nov '13)

  - https://pypi.python.org/pypi/mutagenx